tsgsOFFICIAL/PWA-Starter-Kit/README.md

 Welcome to the PWA Starter Kit!
 This kit provides a solid foundation for building Progressive Web Applications (PWAs), with modern web technologies.

+## Prerequisites

+-   You will need to download and install [FFmpeg](https://ffmpeg.org/download.html) in order to use the [asset-helper.cmd](../assets/asset-helper.cmd) script.

 ## Features

 -   [x] Offline support with service workers.